Antifreeze FAQS

 Good quality PG products perform very similarly to ethylene glycol based products.
 They're used by people who are worried about the toxicity of ethylene glycol based products.

-No major vehicle manufacturers currently use PG based products for original fill.
+Only some vehicle manufacturers currently use PG based products for original fill.
 But PG based products are more widely used in Austria and Switzerland where there is legislation that restricts retail sales of hazardous products.

 Do some vehicle manufacturers still use a high silicate antifreeze or coolant?